Nos bénévoles n'ont pas encore traduit cet article en Français. Inscrivez-vous et aidez-nous à réaliser cette tâche !

-You can also upload and publish your game directly to different types of store, or marketplace.
+You can also upload and publish your game directly to different types of stores, or marketplaces.
 To do that you'll have to prepare and package it to a build format specific for every app ecosystem you want to target it at.
 See Marketplaces — distribution platforms for more details of what marketplace types are available.

-Let's see what the available options are in terms of the marketplaces/stores available for different platforms and operating systems.
+Let's see what the available options are regarding the marketplaces/stores available for different platforms and operating systems.

-- The Chrome Web Store is also an interesting option — again, having a manifest file ready, zipping your game and filling in the online submission form is about all that's required.
+- The Chrome Web Store is also an attractive option — again, having a manifest file ready, zipping your game and filling in the online submission form is about all that's required.

 Native mobile stores

-When it comes to the mobile market there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
-Native stores are already filled with established devs selling great games, so you really have to be talented and lucky to get noticed.
+When it comes to the mobile market, there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
+Native stores are already filled with established devs selling great games, so you have to be talented and lucky to get noticed.

 - The iOS App Store is quite hard to get into as there are strict requirements games have to meet, and you'll have to wait a week or two to get accepted.
-Plus it's the biggest mobile store, with hundreds of thousands of apps, so it's extremely hard to stand out from the crowd.
+Plus, it's the most prominent mobile store, with hundreds of thousands of apps, so it's extremely hard to stand out from the crowd.

 - Other stores for native mobile platforms like Windows Phone or Blackberry are working hard to get a piece of the cake, and are way behind the competition.
 It can be good to submit your game there as it will be a lot easier to be noticed.